 It was at that point that the seed for Loft Island was sown.

-We passed, in the bus, what looked like a series of old, rubble walls typical of many from the old Sussex.
+At a distance the bus was passing what looked like a series of old, rubble walls typical of many from the old Sussex.
 A question mark formed in my mind.
 Years later, by then living in Seaford, I saw a painting of a series of fascinating old buildings and asked what they were.
 “Oh, that’s the old Tide Mills, along the seafront,” came the answer.

 Intrigued, I started asking around, but could never discover a great deal about the place except that it had been what it said on the tin, the owner had delighted in the name of Catt, and it was evacuated and demolished in World War II to prevent it being able to harbour enemy troops.